Sport Fishing License for Alaska Seniors (2026)

 obtain and replace fishing credentials

-2. Visit an ADF&G office when you need direct help with documents.
+2. Visit an ADF&G office if you need application or residency assistance.

 What the Senior ID Does Not Cover

-The senior card covers eligible recreational privileges, but it does not give you commercial fishing rights.
-You need separate permits and licenses for any commercial fishing activity.
+The senior PID covers eligible recreational licensing privileges, but it does not give you commercial fishing rights.
+Commercial fishing activities require the licenses and permits that apply to that activity.

 Frequently Asked Questions